How to Become an Interior Designer

 Have a Good Eye for Things around You

 If you are interested in interior decorating, the most important thing is to observe.
 Your instincts should tell you what items in a room are out of place, or if a room will look better after a few alterations.
 You can also go through magazines on interior decorating or search the internet for more creative ideas.

 Get a Degree or Certificate

 Just having talent is useless if you do not know how to apply it properly.
-Getting education in the field of interior decorating will not only polish your skills, it will open your mind to more creative ideas.
+Getting an education in the field of interior decorating will not only polish your skills, but it will also open your mind to more creative ideas.
 You will also come to know of the latest trends being used and the ones that were used previously.
 This knowledge will broaden your horizons and you will be able to apply your talent more efficiently.

 Train at Home